-The below was inspired by the above.
+The below was inspired by the above image with the little Seal.
 I come from a Buddhist pov, where stress or suffering is not regarded as bad news, but as workable.
 Read Zen Mind, Beginner’s Mind?
 Remember the fly?

 Obstacles are opportunities.
 Pushing away obstacles only creates further “samsara.” ~ ed.